 Making Your Dream a Reality

 Once you’ve got the fundamentals down, it’s time to bring your tile project to life.
 Start by gathering all the information you can.
 Take photos of the existing space, write down dimensions, and collect images of looks you like, as well as those you don’t.
 Write down your questions and estimate your budget.
-Next, visit the Tile America showroom near you, and be prepared for an exchange of ideas.
+Next, schedule an appointment for a Virtual Design Consultation, and be prepared for an exchange of ideas.
 A design services professional will likely ask the following questions: Where are you in the process?
 What is your ideal timeline?
 What is your overall design style?
 Are you working with a contractor and/or installer?

 “The more we know, the closer we can get to that dream room,” says Lana Camera, Tile America Product Manager and Showroom Designer.
 “And if a client has trouble picturing how an installation will look, we’ll show them how our Visualizer tool works.”
 This tool allows you to try different styles, colors, and patterns, and your finished photo is sharable.

 A tile pro can also help you think outside the grid and enhance your home with extras, like heated floors.
 “We know tastes change, but we believe you should think of your tile project as a design for life,” says Knies.
 “It’s just too important to get wrong.”